Economy of the Czech Republic: 1989–1995

 The "Velvet Revolution" in 1989, offered a chance for profound and sustained political and economic reform.
+With the disintegration of the communist economic alliance in 1991, Czech manufacturers lost their traditional markets among former communist countries in the east.
 Signs of economic resurgence began to appear in the wake of the shock therapy that the International Monetary Fund (IMF) labelled the "big bang" of January 1991.
 Since then, consistent liberalization and astute economic management has led to the removal of 95% of all price controls, low unemployment, a positive balance of payments position, a stable exchange rate, a shift of exports from former communist economic bloc markets to Western Europe, and relatively low foreign debt.
 Inflation has been higher than in some other countries – mostly in the 10% range – and the government has run consistent modest budget deficits.

 Two government priorities have been strict fiscal policies and creating a good climate for incoming investment in the republic.
 Following a series of currency devaluations, the crown has remained stable in relation to the US dollar.
 The Czech crown became fully convertible for most business purposes in late 1995.

 In order to stimulate the economy and attract foreign partners, the government has revamped the legal and administrative structure governing investment.
 With the breakup of the Soviet Union, the country, till that point highly dependent on exports to the USSR, had to make a radical shift in economic outlook: away from the East, and towards the West.
 This necessitated the restructuring of existing banking and telecommunications facilities, as well as adjusting commercial laws and practices to fit Western standards.
 Further minimizing reliance on a single major partner, successive Czech governments have welcomed U.S. investment (amongst others) as a counterbalance to the strong economic influence of Western European partners, especially of their powerful neighbour, Germany.
 Although foreign direct investment (FDI) runs in uneven cycles, with a 12.9% share of total FDI between 1990 and March 1998, the U.S. was the third-largest foreign investor in the Czech economy, behind Germany and the Netherlands.